RNTX Q3 2019 Earnings Call Summary | Stock Taper

 • R&D Focus: The company is concentrating on two clinical programs for ALRN-6924:

-• Combination Therapy: ALRN-6924 with Pfizer's IBRANCE (palbociclib) for MDM2-amplified cancers, with promising interim results showing a median progression-free survival of 4.4 months in liposarcoma patients.
+• Combination Therapy: ALRN-6924 with Pfizer's IBRANCE (palbociclib) for MDM2-amplified cancers, with positive interim results presented at ESMO.

-• Myelopreservation Program: Evaluating ALRN-6924 as a myelopreservation agent to mitigate chemotherapy-related toxicities in patients with p53 mutant cancers, with plans for a Phase 1b/2 trial.
+• Myelopreservation Program: Evaluating ALRN-6924 as a myelopreservation agent to reduce chemotherapy-related toxicities in patients with p53 mutant cancers.
+A Phase 1b/2 trial is underway.

 3. Forward Guidance and Outlook

-• Upcoming Milestones: Final data from the Phase 2a trial with palbociclib and dose optimization data for the myelopreservation program are expected in Q2 2020.
+• Upcoming Milestones: Final data from the Phase 2a trial of the combination therapy and dose optimization data for the myelopreservation program are expected in Q2 2020.

-• Expansion Plans: Enrollment for two additional cohorts in the myelopreservation program is anticipated to begin in Q2 2020, contingent on resource availability.
+• Expansion Plans: Plans to enroll additional cohorts for the myelopreservation program are set for Q2 2020, contingent on resource availability.

 4. Bad News, Challenges, or Points of Concern